 - Outer Continental Shelf Lands Act

 Ms. Buffa has extensive experience guiding complex conservation projects to successful outcomes throughout the United States.
-She is versed in federal policy development and legislative and regulatory activities, including analysis and drafting of legislative language and testimony, and preparing and commenting on rules and other agency initiatives.
+She is versed in California and federal policy development and legislative and regulatory activities, including analysis and drafting of legislative language and testimony, and preparing and commenting on rules and other agency initiatives.